Trustpilot

 Short Term Holiday Rentals in Antigua

 The recommended holiday rental properties featured at Worldwide Travel Ideas Limited are a selection of privately owned properties with fully equipped kitchens.
-I have viewed, met with the owners, taken the photographs and gained an understanding of the accommodation and local area in order to help and advise guests with their property choice.
+I have viewed them, met with the owners/property managers, taken photographs and gained an understanding of the accommodation and local area in order to help and advise guests with their property choice.
 By choosing a rental property, holidaymakers benefit from a balance of home living combined with the buzz of staying somewhere new, with restaurants and beaches nearby.
 Cooking at home can be dramatically more cost effective than eating out in restaurants, especially by selecting local brands when you shop.
-Daily room costs can work out cheaper than hotel accommodation too.
+Daily room costs can be cheaper than hotel accommodation too.

 Last remaining cannon at Fort Berkeley

 There are a number of tempting tours and activities to book while on holiday in Antigua.
-Many are expensive but there are lots of things to do that don't send your bank balance into a spin.
-The following activities cost no more than US$25 per person and some are free or ask for a small donation.
+They are excellent and well run but some can be expensive.
+However, there are also lots of things to do that don't send your bank balance into a spin.
+The following activities cost no more than US$25 per person and some are free or request a small donation.
 Here are 16 ideas of things to do in an Antigua on a budget.

 Sunset at Pigeon Point Beach